 The staff of Germantown United Methodist Church love God and love you, and we are here to serve and help you in anyway we can to help you Build a Christ Connection.

-Gary came to Germantown UMC in July 2011, and has been a United Methodist pastor for 30 years.
-Gary shares his gifts of leadership, preaching, and faith in helping the church serve God’s purpose in our community and the world.
+Gary came to Germantown UMC in July 2011, and has been a United Methodist pastor for 32 years in Ohio and Georgia.
+Gary shares his gifts of leadership, preaching, and teaching in helping the church serve God’s purpose in our community and the world.

 Gary is married to Myra, and they have four adult aged sons: Marty, Kevin, Matt, and Greggie.
 His hobbies include flying (he has his Private Pilot’s License), watching sports, computers, and music.

-His outside activities include being very involved in the Greater Dayton Emmaus Community, where he is a Community Spiritual Director and serves on the Board.
+His outside activities include co-chairing the Miami Valley District Locations and Building Committee.
+He is also very involved in the Greater Dayton Emmaus Community, where he is a Community Spiritual Director and serves on the Board.
 He is the Director of the Mountaineer Christian Ashram.
 He is a member of the Faith-Based subcommittee with the Valley View Drug-Free Coalition.
 He is also a member of Dayton Pilots’ Club and serves on its Board of Trustees as Treasurer.

 He is passionate about helping people growing in the relationship with God, and reaching out to people who are far from Him.

 His favorite passage of Scripture is Joshua 24:15 “But as for me and my family, we will serve the LORD.”